Zebrafish: Immune system

 In programmes of research into acute inflammation, a major underpinning process in many diseases, researchers have established a zebrafish model of inflammation, and its resolution.
 This approach allows detailed study of the genetic controls of inflammation and the possibility of identifying potential new drugs.

 Zebrafish has been extensively used as a model organism to study vertebrate innate immunity.
 The innate immune system is capable of phagocytic activity by 28 to 30 h postfertilization (hpf) while adaptive immunity is not functionally mature until at least 4 weeks postfertilization.

 Infectious diseases

 As the immune system is relatively conserved between zebrafish and humans, many human infectious diseases can be modeled in zebrafish.
 The transparent early life stages are well suited for in vivo imaging and genetic dissection of host-pathogen interactions.
 Zebrafish models for a wide range of bacterial, viral and parasitic pathogens have already been established; for example, the zebrafish model for tuberculosis provides fundamental insights into the mechanisms of pathogenesis of mycobacteria.
-Other bacteria commonly studied using zebrafish models include Clostridioides difficile, Staphylococcus aureus, and Pseudomonas aeruginosa.
+Other bacteria commonly studied using zebrafish and zebrafish larvae models include Clostridioides difficile, Staphylococcus aureus, and Pseudomonas aeruginosa.
 Furthermore, robotic technology has been developed for high-throughput antimicrobial drug screening using zebrafish infection models.